Spelling of Personal and Place Names

 Johanne Rachel Dube and Ferdinand Jacob Moerbe

-Other Dubes SPELLING OF PERSONAL AND PLACE NAMES
+SPELLING OF PERSONAL AND PLACE NAMES

 The German language employs modified vowels (Umlaut – Umlaute) ä, ö and ü.
 As a rule, all German names of persons, places, etc., on church and archive records and maps employ umlauts to indicate modified vowels when applicable.
 We retain the umlauts in English by writing ä, ae; ö, oe; and ü, ue.
 Thus, BÄHR is written BAEHR; MÖRBE, MOERBE; and WÜNSCHE, WUENSCHE.
 The spelling of place names with umlauts has been retained throughout this history.
 However, the spelling of personal names with umlauts was discontinued after the names were “transplanted” in Texas.